 Sampling in a hydrocarbon processing plant has its hazards.
-Tapping into a process line to extract a representative sample requires careful planning, specialized equipment and a partnership with the right sampling application experts.
+Tapping into a process line to extract a representative sample requires careful planning, specialized equipment and a partnership with the right hydrocarbon service team.
 Commonly, however, more focus is spent on the best and safest way to extract the sample, than the method to seal the sample collection bottle.
 That can be just as hazardous.

 Traditional bottle caps and septa are essential to the sample collection process.
 The purpose of the septum is to ensure hazardous gases and volatile substances are contained in the sample collection container to avoid harmful exposure to the operator as well as protect the sample from contamination.

 In most cases, commonly used caps are physically separated from the underlying septa.
 Because a septum is a two-sided material, it must be oriented correctly to properly seal the sample container.
 Even when the septum is properly placed, there are other potential challenges with the common caps and septa approach.
 Primarily, a loose septum may get pushed into the bottle, otherwise known as liner fallout.
 Or the septum rolls since it is not attached to the cap.
 Both situations make the sample unreliable and the collection process hazardous.
 These types of sample bottle caps waste time and money in the sample collection process.
 Or they may lead to a sample collection and testing event being skipped all together, which can impact product quality as well as be extremely hazardous to the plant and its operators.

 To overcome these challenges, many hydrocarbon processing plants have standardized on an integrated cap and septa solution because:

 - The caps and septa are bonded at the molecular level (adhesive free)

 - The septa will not bend, wrinkle or sink into the bottle